Shafts of light over distant hills in New Zealand

 Read More

-The Moeraki Boulders in sunrise light
+Moeraki Boulders in soft morning light at low tide.

 Dinosaur Eggs